SnehilRajeev96/Financial_Evaluation/README.md

 o	Weighted Performance Score
 o	Estimated Revenue Multiple (6x to 16x range based on total score) This agent converts diverse company signals into a single, comparable valuation metric.
+ 7.CoordinatorAgent
+Serves as the central orchestrator that sequentially activates all specialized agents—Financial, Market Intelligence, Innovation/IP, ESG & Compliance, and USPs/Competitive Edge.

  How It Works
 Step 1: CoordinatorAgent calls each of the 5 specialized agents Step 2: Each agent scrapes or ingests company data and computes metrics